Are You Protected by the ADA?

 If you have a disability and are qualified to do a job or be a student, the ADA protects you from discrimination on the basis of your disability.
 Under the ADA, you have a disability if you have a physical or mental impairment that substantially limits a major life activity.
 The ADA also protects you if you have a history of impairment, or if an employer or MTSU faculty/staff regard you as having an impairment.
 A substantial impairment is one that significantly limits or restricts a major life activity, such as hearing, seeing, speaking, walking, breathing, performing manual tasks, caring for oneself, learning, or working.

 If you have a disability, you also must be otherwise qualified to perform the essential functions or duties of a job or course, with or without reasonable accommodation.

 First, you must satisfy the requirements of the job or course, such as education, employment experience, skills, or licenses.
 Second, you must be able to perform the essential functions with or without reasonable accommodation.
 Essential functions are the fundamental requirements that you must be able to perform on your own or with a reasonable accommodation.

 What is Reasonable Accommodation?

-Reasonable accommodation is any change or adjustment to an environment that permits a qualified person to participate to perform the essential functions, or to enjoy associated benefits and privileges equal to those enjoyed by qualified people without disabilities.
+Reasonable accommodation is any change or adjustment to an environment that permits a qualified person to perform the essential functions, or to enjoy associated benefits and privileges equal to those enjoyed by qualified people without disabilities.
 Some examples of accommodations are: